forcedotcom/sfdx-scanner/messages/config-command.md

      <%= config.bin %> <%= command.id %> --workspace ./src

+- Display any relevant configuration settings associated with the rule name 'no-undef' from the 'eslint' engine:

+	<%= config.bin %> <%= command.id %> --rule-selection eslint:no-undef

+- Load from an existing configuration called 'existing-config.yml', but write to a new configuration file called 'new-config.yml' the configuration state that is applicable to all rules that are relevant to workspace located in current working directory:

+  <%= config.bin %> <%= command.id %> --config-file ./existing-config.yml --rule-selection all --workspace . --output-file ./subfolder-config.yml

 # flags.workspace.summary

 Set of files you want to include in the code analysis.

 # flags.workspace.description

-Specify this flag to limit the configuration state to rules applicable to the specified files.
-Typically, a workspace is a single project folder containing all your files, but it can also be a one or more folders, files, or glob patterns.
+If you specify this flag, the command returns a more accurate list of the rules that apply to the files that make up your workspace.
+Typically, a workspace is a single project folder that contains all your files.
+But it can also consist of one or more folders, one or more files, and use glob patterns (wildcards).
+If you specify this flag multiple times, then your workspace is the sum of the files and folders.

+This command uses the type of file in the workspace, such as JavaScript or Typescript, to determine the rules to list.
+For example, if your workspace contains only JavaScript files, the command doesn't list TypeScript rules.
+The command uses a file's extension to determine what kind of file it is, such as ".ts" for TypeScript.

+Some engines may be configured to add additional rules based on what it finds in your workspace.
+For example, if you set the engines.eslint.auto_discover_eslint_config value of your code-analyzer.yml file to true, then supplying your workspace allows the "eslint" engine to examine your files in order to find ESLint configuration files that could potentially add in additional rules.

 # flags.rule-selector.summary